-Tanzania was colonised by various European powers, beginning with the Germans from the 1880s to the time the first world war ended; with the defeat of the Germans, the British took over and ruled Tanzania until 1961, when Tanzania became an independent country.
-Germany and England introduced various laws that governed Tanzania, including those that dealt with the succession law, which led to a transformation of the succession law.
+Tanzania was colonised by various European powers, beginning with the Germans from the 1880s to the time the First World War ended; with the defeat of the Germans,518 The British took over and ruled Tanzania until 1961, when Tanzania became an independent country.
+Germany and England introduced various laws that governed Tanzania, including those that dealt with succession law, which led to a transformation of it.519

-When Germans were in charge of Tanganyika, they introduced their system of law, the German civil code of 1900 (Bürgerliches Gesetzbuch or BGB) was fully applied in Tanzania to every person, including both indigenous and European settlors; this civil code brought about the idea of legitimate succession; under this system, the concept of intestate succession was fully applied, and in case of death of the head of the family, the priority was given to his immediate family, that is, the spouse and the children, to inherit the estate, if they were not around, then the property would be passed to the parents of the deceased, followed by the siblings, these were
+When Germans were in charge of Tanganyika, they introduced their system of Law, the German Civil Code of 1900 (Bürgerliches Gesetzbuch or BGB), which520 was fully applied in Tanzania to every person, including both indigenous and European settlers; this civil code brought about the idea of legitimate succession; under this system, the concept of intestate succession was fully applied, and in case of the death of the head of the family, the priority was given to his immediate family, that is, the spouse and the children, to inherit the estate, if they were not around, then the property would be passed to the parents of the deceased, followed by the siblings, these were considered as the legitimate heirs of the intestate.
+This concept replaced the traditional Tanzanian practice of inheritance by custom, which did not recognise the idea of legitimate heirs.